ProvableHQ/leo/README.md

 #### `error!`
-Halts program execution and prints to console.
+Prints the error to console.
 ```js
 function main(a: u32) {
     error!("a is {}", a);